 For example, a bond with a face value of £100 might sell for £105, meaning at a £5 premium.
 Or, you might find a bond of £100 value selling at £95 meaning you bought at a discount.

-When you come to redeem these gilts – in other words, when they come to the end of their terms – you’ll redeem them at £100.
-So if you bought them at £95 you’ll make money on the sale, if you bought them at £105 you’ll lose some.
+When you come to redeem these gilts – in other words, when they come to the end of their terms – you’ll redeem them at the nominal price of £100 per gilt.
+So, if you bought them at £95 you’ll make money on the sale, if you bought them at £105 you’ll lose some.
 It’s important, then, to make sure that bonds you buy ‘above par’ have enough of an interest rate payment each year to more than make up for the loss you make at the end.

 How to work out how much you’ll make

 There are two main things you should consider if you buy gilts: